mcmanyika/cashround/README.md

-# Cash Round - Next.js App
+# Mukando - Next.js App

-This is a Next.js version of the Cash Round dApp, converted from a React app.
+This is a Next.js version of the Mukando dApp, converted from a React app.

 ## Features